remarkjs/remark-github/readme.md

 ###### Repository

 These links are generated relative to a project.
-In Node this is auto-detected by loading `package.json` and looking for a `repository` field.
+In Node this is detected automatically by loading `package.json` and looking for a `repository` field.
 In the browser, or when overwriting this, you can pass a `repository` in `options`.

 ###### Mentions

-By default, mentions are wrapped in `strong` nodes (which render to `<strong>` in HTML), to simulate the look of mentions on GitHub.
+By default, mentions are wrapped in `strong` nodes (that render to `<strong>` in HTML), to simulate the look of mentions on GitHub.
 However, this creates different HTML markup, as the GitHub site applies these styles using CSS.
 Pass `mentionStrong: false` to turn off this behaviour.

 ## Contribute

+See [`contributing.md`][contributing] in [`remarkjs/.github`][health] for ways
+to get started.
-See [`contributing.md` in `remarkjs/remark`][contributing] for ways to get started.
+See [`support.md`][support] for ways to get help.

-This organisation has a [Code of Conduct][coc].
+This project has a [Code of Conduct][coc].
 By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License